dd-harp/ramp.xds/README.md

 Mosquito ecology and parasite infection dynamics are inextricably linked, as are the models describing human demography and parasite infection dynamics and immunity in human populations.

 Modularity was achieved through a combination of methods: the functions that compute derivatives (for differential equations) or that update state variables (for difference equations) use a generic method (using R's `S3` system) that dispatches on parameter lists for each component which is used to compute the full set of differential equations; the interfaces for blood feeding and egg laying are biologically realistic but rigidly defined to guarantee mathematical consistency; and a large set of additional features have been implemented with careful attention to detail to guarantee consistency and avoid conflicts.
 Each dynamical component also includes a null model, but where its outputs can be computed by any function.
 The function `ramp.xds::xde_derivatives` computes the derivatives of all state variables from those modular components and can be used with the excellent solvers in [deSolve](http://desolve.r-forge.r-project.org/).
 The functions `ramp.xds::dts_update` updates the state variables in discrete-time systems with support for mismatched run-time time steps.

+Beyond the modularity, the mathematical framework and software worked hard to leave most decisions up to the model builder.
+For example, the blood feeding and transmission interfaces compute the mean daily EIR by strata, but it is possible to model heterogeneous transmission.
+Heterogeneous biting can be modeled by assigning each stratum a frailty term.
+Environmental heterogeneity is handled through a function that allows the mean to have an arbitrary distribution, such as a gamma distribution, to model exposure as a negative binomial process.
+In some cases, this required developing new, generalized forms for old equations.

-Extensibility has been implemented through a system for adding exogenous forcing by weather and mosquito resource dynamics, vector control and health systems.
+Extensibility was a bigger challenge, especially with regard to exogenous forcing by weather and mosquito resource dynamics, vector control and health systems; and to human demographic processes, including aging and cohort dynamics.
+We believe **`ramp.xds`** is highly extensible, but we will find out as new models are developed that put this to the test.
+The full system looks something like this diagram:

-A good place to start is the vignette [Getting Started](https://dd-harp.github.io/ramp.xds/articles/GettingStarted.html).
-A vignette that walks through `xds_setup` and sets up a simple system with 5 habitats, 3 patches, and 4 population strata (see the [5-3-4 Model Vignette](https://dd-harp.github.io/ramp.xds/articles/ex_534.html)).
-Please browse the "Articles" or explore the well-documented "Functions."

 ***